ordina-jworks/ordina-jworks.github.io/_posts/2019-05-08-BA-and-Beyond.md

 ## When BAs go BAD - Christina Lovelock

 <span class="image left"><img class="p-image" alt="Christina Lovelock" src="/img/2019-05-08-ba-and-beyond/christina-lovelock.jpeg"></span>
+[Christina Lovelock](https://www.linkedin.com/in/christina-lovelock/){:target="_blank" rel="noopener noreferrer"} has built BA teams in several public sector organisations including the NHS, ranging in size from 5 to 120 Business Analysts.
+She currently leads the BA practice at the University of Leeds.
+She is active in the BA professional community in the UK, attending and regularly speaking at local and national events and conferences.

 This talk is purely soft skills related and depicts the sort of behaviours shown by business analysts when they face difficult situations.
 Some typical BA behavioural mistakes are triggered by the way they see themselves in the team.